 What will the Medical Records Technician program teach me?

 Through Brighton’s Electronic Medical Records training, you will learn the necessary skills to become a successful medical records technician.
-In our medical records training program, you will learn more about: medical terminology, anatomy and physiology, medical records, business English, office procedures, medical billing, and basic medical coding.
+In our medical records training program, you will learn more about: medical terminology, anatomy and physiology, medical records, office procedures, medical billing, and basic medical coding.
 These courses could effectively prepare you for new medical records career opportunities, and you’ll be prepared to sit for the various medical records certification exams offered by certifying bodies.

 Do I need prior medical experience to enroll in the Medical Records Technician program?